oscarTinkerer37/oscarTinkerer37/README.md

 - 👋 Hi, I’m @oscarTinkerer37
 - 👀 I’m interested in Python programming applied to engineering
 - 🌱 I’m currently learning data analysis and visualization with Python
-#- 💞️ I’m looking to collaborate on data analyis projects related to aero engineering
+#- 💞️ I’m looking to collaborate on data analysis projects related to aero engineering
 #- 📫 How to reach me ... #Through github

 <!---